saraff-9EB1047A4BEB4cef8506B29BA325BD5A/saraff-9EB1047A4BEB4cef8506B29BA325BD5A.github.io/sarafftwaindsbitmap/index.md

 /// If showUI is <c>true</c>, the Source should display its user interface and wait for
 /// the user to initiate an acquisition.
 If showUI is <c>false</c>,the Source should
 /// immediately begin acquiring data based on its current configuration (a device that requires the
-/// user to push a button on the device,such as a hand-scanner,will be ìarmedî by this operation and
+/// user to push a button on the device,such as a hand-scanner,will be ‚Äúarmed‚Äù by this operation and
 /// will assert MSG_XFERREADY as soon as the Source has data ready for transfer).
 The Source should
 /// fail any attempt to set a capability value (TWRC_FAILURE / TWCC_SEQERROR) until it returns to
 /// State 4 (unless an exception approval exists via a CAP_EXTENDEDCAPS agreement).